StudyFrenchSpanish

 They don’t teach how to communicate in the language.

-I doubt if anyone can even talk to a native speaker for 5 minutes or order food in a restaurant.
+I doubt anyone can even talk to a native speaker for 5 minutes or order food in a restaurant.
 You won’t catch anything if you watch a movie in that language without subtitles.

 In the end, it becomes all about beating the game.